Joe 90: Broadcast

-Joe 90 debuted on ATV Midlands and Tyne Tees Television in late September 1968.
+Joe 90 debuted on Associated Television and Tyne Tees Television in late September 1968.
 Broadcasts on LWT, Southern Television and Anglia Television began shortly after.
 The series reached Harlech and Channel Television in November and Granada Television on Christmas Day.
 Granada, which started its run with the Christmas-themed "The Unorthodox Shepherd" rather than "The Most Special Agent", was one of several broadcasters to transmit the series under the alternative title The Adventures of Joe 90.
 In the US, Joe 90 aired in first-run syndication in 1969.

 The series had several UK re-runs during the 1970s but was not shown on Yorkshire Television until 1981.
 Some broadcasters used an alternative version of the title sequence beginning with a zoom-in shot of Joe's special glasses accompanied by a voice-over from Tim Turner stating: "These are Joe 90's special glasses.
 Without them, he's a boy.
 Wearing them, he's an expert."
 These words, intended to warn young viewers not to endanger themselves by copying Joe's exploits, have sometimes been wrongly attributed to Keith Alexander.

 In 1994, Joe 90 was shown on BBC1 as part of the Children's BBC strand.
 Rights holder PolyGram cleared the series for broadcast on the condition that the title sequence's "zooming" Joe 90 logo be replaced with a static version to distinguish it from the logo for G.I.
 Joe toys.
 The video tapes used for broadcast were 16 mm transfers of the original 35 mm film and were edited for timing reasons: cold opens were moved so that all episodes began with the title sequence, while the end titles were shrunk to allow a CBBC presenter to read out viewer birthday cards.
 A simultaneous run on Nickelodeon presented the episodes in their original forms.
 The series was shown several more times on the BBC until 1997.
 In 2009, the series aired on the UK Sci Fi Channel alongside Thunderbirds and Captain Scarlet.

 Home media

 In the 1980s, Channel 5 (later PolyGram Video) released the series on home video in the UK.
 The eight-volume set featured the episodes "The Most Special Agent", "Splashdown", "Attack of the Tiger" and "Arctic Adventure" in their re-edited forms from the 1981 compilation film The Amazing Adventures of Joe 90, which itself received three video releases in the 1980s.
 Re-released in 1992, the set used 16 mm prints of poorer quality than the original film.

-In 2002, Carlton released a five-disc Region 2 DVD box set and a VHS box set of 5 tapes sourced from a digital remaster of the original 35 mm prints.
+In 2002, Carlton released a five-disc Region 2 DVD box set and a VHS box set of five tapes sourced from a digital remaster of the original 35 mm prints.
 This was followed by DVD Region 1 and Region 4 releases in 2003.
-A French-language release – Joe 90: Agent Très Spécial – hit the Canadian market in 2004.
+A French-language release—Joe 90: Agent Très Spécial—hit the Canadian market in 2004.
 Through these releases, the episodes that make up the compilation film were made commercially available in their unedited forms for the first time.